csucdsi/2018-08-13-chicostate/notes.md

 ## Data Visualization and manipulation with R (RAD)
 Setup: Make a `data` folder , and `code` in your workshop folder.
 Put the gapminder data in `data`.
+* Divergence to functions.
+Show SWC function code.
+Emphasize/point that this is power of R is rolling your own functions.

 #### [08 Creating Publication-Quality Graphics with ggplot2](http://swcarpentry.github.io/swc-releases/2016.06/r-novice-gapminder/08-plot-ggplot2/)
 * Read objectives